What You Need to Know About Legionnaires' Disease

 In the meantime, the bottom line for consumers is a bit simpler:

-You might not be able to do anything about your hospital's water supply, but you can still take some steps to protect yourself: If you or someone you love is diagnosed with pneumonia in a hospital or other healthcare facility (or in the weeks after being discharged from a facility) ask to be tested for Legionnaires' Disease.
-(There are two tests that clinicians use for this: one relies on urine samples, the other on phlegm).
+You might not be able to do anything about your hospital’s water supply, but you can still take some steps to protect yourself: If you or someone you love is diagnosed with pneumonia in a hospital or another healthcare facility (or in the weeks after being discharged from a facility) ask to be tested for Legionnaires’ disease.
+(There are two tests that clinicians use for this: One relies on urine samples, the other on phlegm.)

-It's true that the available tests won't detect every possible strain of this infection.
+The available tests won’t detect every possible strain of this infection.
 But they may detect the more common and virulent versions.
-And if you do test positive, they will help your doctor tailor your treatment at the outset.
-Despite the alarming fatality rates, most cases of Legionnaires' Disease can be treated successfully with the right antibiotics.
+And if you test positive, they will help your doctor tailor your treatment at the outset.
+Despite the alarming fatality rates, most cases of Legionnaires’ disease can be treated successfully with the right antibiotics.

 More from Consumer Reports: